ibakshay/github-actions-ci/README.md

 ## Setting up Matrix build

 One of the feature of GitHub Actions CI which I personally like the most is the Matrix build.
 The matrix build will allow us to test in multiple versions of the node.js App and we can build not only on `Linux` butaccross `macOS`, `Windows` and `Linux` in parallel and that's really very cool 😎.

+#### jobs

+A workflow is made up of one or more jobs and each job will have a unique Id.
+All the jobs are run in parallel by default, However, we can also make the jobs run in sequence.
+Like, we can make one job wait for the other and so on and so forth.
+Each job runs in a fresh instance of the virtual environment specified by `runs-on`.
+For our case, We have only one job.

 ```yaml
 jobs: